cs3org/reva/changelog/unreleased/insecure-option-ocm.md

-Enhancement: Add option to config to allow requests to hosts with unverified certificates
+Enhancement: Allow requests to hosts with unverified certificates

 Allow OCM to send requests to other mesh providers with the option of skipping certificate verification.